saucelabs/sauce-docs/docs/dev/cli/saucectl/usage/use-cases.md

 !cypress.config.js

 # Since the whole '/cypress' folder is now included, this would also include any
-# subdirectories that potentially contain auto generated test artifacts from
+# subdirectories that potentially contain auto-generated test artifacts from
 # the local dev environment.
 # It'd be wasteful to include them in the payload, so let's ignore those subfolders.
 /cypress/videos/